OpenChaos/ogi-plugin-umbrella/README.md

 #### Consumer

+* [File](./consumers/ogi-file-consumer): reads a file line-by-line and uses each line as one entity

-* [HTTP Service Consumer](./consumers/ogi-http-service-consumer): simply passes request body to transformer, supports basic-auth
+* [HTTP Service](./consumers/ogi-http-service-consumer): simply passes request body to transformer, supports basic-auth

 #### Transformer